 Seaweed Science Resources

-Even with this wealth of information there is still much we don’t know about seaweed, and new findings continue to be published every year on these ancient life forms.
-Unfortunately, the vast majority of good science publications require purchase, a paid journal subscription, or access through an academic institution, limited to faculty, scientists, or students.
-Below, we provide links to some open access (free) seaweed science articles & resources that we’ve found helpful, arranged by topic.
+Despite this wealth of information there is still much we don’t know about seaweed, and new findings continue to be published every year on these ancient life forms.
+Many, but fortunately not all, of the respected science publications require purchase or can only be accessed through an academic institution.
+Below, we provide links to some free, open access science articles & resources that we’ve found helpful, arranged by topic.
 Most of them touch upon or relate to the eight species we sell, while others offer a global perspective and cover broader topics such as food or the seaweed industry around the world.
 Articles were chosen for their informational value, but they don’t all necessarily reflect our point of view or the unique set of sustainable harvesting and processing practices that we’ve developed over 30 years.

 You’ll need Adobe Acrobat (still free for now) or another PDF program to read most of these articles.
 Some links open to the article itself and others lead to a journal site where you can click on the PDF icon to either read or download the article.
 Please let us know if you have difficulty with any of the links.